Skip to main content

 Migration from V8 to V9 (AWS)

-This document explains the process for migrating from Qrvey Platform V8 (AWS Serverless) to V9 (AWS Kubernetes).
-After you've started the migration process, you can use the Configure Redshift, Snowflake, and Postgres during Migration documentation to setup those connections as well.
+This document explains the process for migrating from Qrvey Platform v8 (AWS Serverless) to v9 (AWS Kubernetes).

 • Install the latest version of Docker.

-• The Docker image tag for the instance version you wish to install, which you can get from Customer Support.
+• Obtain the Docker image tag for the instance version from Customer Support.

 • Obtain your <REGISTRY_USER> and <REGISTRY_KEY> values from Qrvey Support.

-• Get the V9 Auto Deploy App URL from Qrvey Support.
+• Obtain the v9 Auto Deploy App URL from Qrvey Support.

 • Ensure admin access to the AWS console where Qrvey Platform is installed.
-You will need an Access Key (<ACCESS_KEY_ID>) and Secret Key (<SECRET_ACCESS_KEY>) for this IAM User.
+You need to create an access key (<ACCESS_KEY_ID>) and secret key (<SECRET_ACCESS_KEY>) for this IAM User.

 • Have at least one non-IAM Qrvey Composer user account with an Administrator role.
 If you don’t have one, create a new user (or modify an existing one) in the Admin Center with the Administrator role.
-Steps are in this document.
+For more information, see Users, Roles, Permissions, & Authentication.

-Note: After the upgrade, you will not be able to use IAM user credentials to access the Admin Center, so ensure you have at least one user account with Administrator privileges.
+Note: After the upgrade, you cannot use IAM user credentials to access the Admin Center.
+Make sure you have at least one user account with Administrator privileges.

 • Configure Qrvey Admin Center to use SMTP credentials for email.
 By default, Qrvey Platform uses AWS SES to send emails.
 If your instance uses SES, follow these steps to switch to SMTP:

-1. Navigate to AWS SES and generate SMTP credentials by following this document.
+1. Navigate to AWS SES and generate SMTP credentials.
+For more information, see Obtaining Amazon SES SMTP credentials.

-2. Log in to the Admin Center and update the email settings to use an SMTP provider.
-Steps are here.
+2. Log into the Admin Center and update the email settings to use an SMTP provider.
+For more information, see Email Settings.

 Minimum Permissions Required to Deploy on CloudFormation